 I felt truly loved and cherished by her.
-She was someone who finally understood me and loved me unconditionally and I was losing her.
+She was someone who finally understood me, loved me unconditionally, and I was losing her.
 I was angry and sad and felt like I was being abandoned.

 I felt hopeless.

 I also felt like I was the only one who believed in marriage.
 How could she throw it all away?
 Why not work harder at this?
 I thought, “Isn’t marriage important to you?”

 After two days of absolute misery, I finally got back on my feet.
 After all, I still had a life to live and work to do.
 I didn’t want to do anything, but I did it anyway.
 I also wanted to seek closure as soon as possible, which was the hardest step.